 If your client clicks the link after the activation period has elapsed, they will be redirected to the ‘Reset Password’ page, where they can request a new Nimbla activation email to be sent to their email address.
 Your referral will still be tracked.

 Alternatively, you can request a new link on behalf of your client.
-All you have to do is visit https://app.nimbla.com/forgot and enter the email address used to make the referral.
+All you have to do is visit https://app.nimbla.com/forgot and enter the client email address that was used to register with Nimbla.